 Where To Stay In Sultanahmet

-As with every other area of Istanbul, Sultanahmet is sizable, but it’s one of the smaller ones by comparison.
+As with other areas of Istanbul, Sultanahmet is sizable, but it’s one of the smaller ones.
 Do not confuse Sultanahmet with Fatih—Sultanahmet is a neighborhood within the much larger Fatih district.
 Fatih extends well beyond Sultanahmet.
 You’ll find plenty of budget stays in Fatih, and many areas are well-connected by tram/metro—but you should still check the exact neighborhood and transit links so you’re not far from the places you plan to visit.

-So, if you’re sure that you want to be close to the major historical sights we mentioned earlier, make sure you check the walking distance to those attractions on a hotel’s page.
+If you’re sure you want to be close to the major historical sights we mentioned earlier, check the walking distance to those attractions on a hotel’s page.
 Alternatively, you can Google it.

 The problem with Sultanahmet is the expense.
 Because this is where many major sights are concentrated (although Istanbul is full of history), you’ll often find that prices are higher in the most tourist-heavy streets.